-During a presentation at the BofA Securities 2022 Media, Communications and Entertainment Conference, Paramount Pictures Chief Executive Officer Brian Roberts said the film is already available to purchase through digital video platforms like Apple’s iTunes and Amazon Video, where it has become the company’s top-grossing home release of all time.
+During a presentation at the BofA Securities 2022 Media, Communications and Entertainment Conference, Paramount Pictures Chief Executive Officer Brian Robbins said the film is already available to purchase through digital video platforms like Apple’s iTunes and Amazon Video, where it has become the company’s top-grossing home release of all time.

 The film serves as a sequel to the 1986 action-comedy and sees Tom Cruise reprise his Lieutenant Pete “Maverick” Mitchell, a pilot for the U.S. Navy (except, in the sequel, Mitchell is now a Captain).
 On Wednesday, entertainment trade publications reported the sequel surpassed Disney’s 2018 movie “Black Panther” to become the fifth highest-grossing theatrical film in North America of all time, raking in over $701.2 million in the domestic box office since its debut.

 Robbins said the film’s success proved there’s still an appetite among consumers to experience a movie inside a theater, despite the wide availability of premium films on streaming services like Paramount Plus.